RhetTbull/osxphotos/README.md

 If apple changes the database format this will likely break.

-Apple does provide a framework ([PhotoKit](https://developer.apple.com/documentation/photokit?language=objc)) for querying the user's Photos library and I attempted to create the functionality in this package using this framework but unfortunately PhotoKit does not provide access to much of the needed metadata (such as Faces/Persons) and Apple's System Integrity Protection (SIP) made the interface unreliable.
-If you'd like to experiment with the PhotoKit interface, here's some sample [code](https://gist.github.com/RhetTbull/41cc85e5bdeb30f761147ce32fba5c94).
-While copying the sqlite file is a bit kludgy, it allows osxphotos to provide access to all available metadata.

 For additional details about how osxphotos is implemented or if you would like to extend the code, see the [wiki](https://github.com/RhetTbull/osxphotos/wiki).

 ## Dependencies